elviejokike/awsspawner4jhub/README.md

 #### ECS Task

 Jupyter Notebooks are instantiated using ECS Tasks.
-A *Task** is the mechanism offered by Amazon ECS to encapsulate containers allowing us to specificy the charateristics of the tasks using [Task definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html).
+A *Task* is the mechanism offered by Amazon ECS to encapsulate containers allowing us to specificy its charateristics using [Task definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html).

 A task definition includes: